cowgoat88/goetzsurveys/content/about.md

 ## About Goetz Surveys

-The team at Goetz Surveys is a professional land surveying company dedicated to delivering accurate, reliable, and defensible survey services.
+Our team at Goetz Surveys is a professional land surveying company dedicated to delivering accurate, reliable, and defensible survey services.
 The team has successfully completed a wide variety of projects, including boundary determinations, topographic mapping, and construction staking for both residential and commercial developments.
-We learn from every job we do and strive to do better every day.

 ![Goetz Surveys team in the field](/images/bpac.jpg)

 ### Kyle Goetz, PLS 10078

 With almost a decade of surveying experience, Kyle has a proven record of delivering a high quality results for whatever job he is handling.
-From assisting with backyard remodels, to hiking up mountains and finding 100 year old boundary monuments, to guiding construction crews building bridges, Kyle is passionate about everything surveying.
+From assisting with backyard remodels, to hiking up mountains and finding 100 year old boundary monuments, to guiding construction crews building bridges, Kyle is passionate about all things surveying.

 ### Our Approach